ironhack-labs/data-labs/module-1/lab-mysql-select/README.md

 To check if your output is correct, sum up the `TITLE COUNT` column.
 The sum number should be the same as the total number of records in Table `titleauthor`.

+*Hint: In order to count the number of titles published by an author, you need to use [MySQL COUNT](https://dev.mysql.com/doc/refman/8.0/en/counting-rows.html).
+Also check out [MySQL Group By](https://dev.mysql.com/doc/refman/8.0/en/group-by-modifiers.html) because you will count the rows of different groups of data.
+Refer to the references and learn by yourself.
+These features will be formally discussed in the Temp Tables and Subqueries lesson.*

 ## Challenge 3 - Best Selling Authors

 Who are the top 3 authors who have sold the highest number of titles?
 Write a query to find out.